vuepont/elevenlabs-ui-vue/apps/www/content/docs/components/transcript-viewer.md

 ### TranscriptViewerAudio

 The underlying HTML `<audio>` element.
-It's controlled by the `TranscriptViewer`.
+It's controlled by the `TranscriptViewerContainer`.
 You can pass standard `<audio>` element props.
 By default it is hidden.

 _This component accepts standard `HTMLAttributes` attributes._

 ### TranscriptViewerPlayPauseButton

 A button to play or pause the audio.
-It uses the context from `TranscriptViewer`.
+It uses the context from `TranscriptViewerContainer`.
 It accepts props for the `Button` component.

 ### TranscriptViewerScrubBar